Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Preliminaries

-An arity-preserving map $\xi\colon \clone \to \cD$ between function clones is called a \emph{clone homomorphism} if it preserves projections, i.e., maps the $i$-th $n$-ary projection in $\cC$ to the $i$-th $n$-ary projection in $\cD$ and compositions, i.e., it satisfies $\xi(f \circ (g_1, \ldots, g_n)) = \xi(f) \circ (\xi(g_1), \ldots, \xi(g_n))$ for all $n, m \geq 1$ and all $n$-ary $f \in \cC$ and $m$-ary $g_1, \ldots, g_n \in \cC$.
-An arity-preserving map $\xi$ is a \emph{minion homomorphism} if it preserves compositions with projections, i.e., compositions where $g_1, \ldots, g_n$ are projections.
+An arity-preserving map $\xi\colon \clone \to \cD$ between function clones is called a \emph{clone homomorphism} if it preserves projections, i.e., it maps every projection in $\cC$ to the corresponding projection in $\cD$, and compositions, i.e., it satisfies $\xi(f \circ (g_1, \ldots, g_n)) = \xi(f) \circ (\xi(g_1), \ldots, \xi(g_n))$ for all $n, m \geq 1$ and all $n$-ary $f \in \cC$ and $m$-ary $g_1, \ldots, g_n \in \cC$.
+An arity-preserving map $\xi$ is a \emph{minion homomorphism} if $\xi(f \circ (\pi_{i_1}, \ldots, \pi_{i_n})) = \xi(f) \circ (\pi_{i_1}, \ldots, \pi_{i_n})$ for all $n, m \geq 1$ and all $n$-ary $f \in \cC$ and $m$-ary projections $\pi_{i_1}, \ldots, \pi_{i_n}$.
 We say that a function clone $\clone$ is \emph{equationally trivial} if it has a clone homomorphism to the clone $\Proj$ of projections over the two-element domain, and \emph{equationally non-trivial} otherwise.
 We also say that $\clone$ is \emph{equationally affine} if it has a clone homomorphism to an \emph{affine clone}, i.e., a clone of affine maps over a finite module.
-It is known that a finite idempotent clone is either equationally affine or it contains WNU operations of all arities $n \geq 3$~\cite{MarotiMcKenzie}.
+It is known that an idempotent function clone on a finite domain is either equationally affine or it contains WNU operations of all arities $n \geq 3$ (\cite{MarotiMcKenzie} shows a slightly weaker statement; an argument proving the precise statement made here is attributed to E.\ Kiss in~\cite[Theorem 2.8]{Maltsev-Cond}; a more recent proof of this statement can be found in~\cite{StrongSubalgebras}).
 Similarly, if $\rel A$ is an $\omega$-categorical model-complete core, then $\Pol(\rel A)^{\canonical}$ is either equationally affine, or it contains pseudo-WNU operations modulo $\overline{\Aut(\rel A)}$ of all arities $n \geq 3$ (see~\cite{BPP-projective-homomorphisms,SmoothApproximations} for the lift of the corresponding result from the finite).